troglobit/troglobit.github.io/content/post/2019-07-07-fonts-in-xscreensaver.markdown

 tags: []
 ---

 I run Awesome on Ubuntu 19.04 with XScreenSaver.
-This is a brief writeup of what I did to fix the ugly default fonts.
+This post is a brief writeup of what I did to fix the ugly default fonts.

 <!--more-->